deringur/OpticalTracking/README.md

 ### 6) *Adding a Tip Point (Stylus)

 - Add an empty point list Markup object (right click).
+- In the Active Transform drop down menu, select "StylusToTracker."
 - Place the empty point list object under the transform being used to record stylus coordinates through the Transforms module (right arrow).
 - Navigate to the Markups module and set the active Markups object as the empty point list (created above).
 - Click the placement button (red dot with blue arrow) and place the point at the tip of the stylus in Slicer.